Have you ever wondered how many people in the world practice meditation?

 What are the current figures?

 According to an extensive study conducted by the National Center for Complementary and Integrative Health, the number of adults who meditated in the United States was 18 million in 2012.
-This represents around 8% of the entire U.S. adult population.
-Clearly, this number must be much higher by now.
-Meditation is a practice that helps individuals to focus their attention on the here and now.
+This represents around 8% of the entire U.S. adult population, and the number has certainly grown since that time.
+Meditation is a practice that helps us focus our attention on the here and now with goodwill and without judgment.
 The most popular forms of meditation include mindfulness meditation, spiritual meditation and mantra meditation.
-So now that we know how many people practice meditation in the U.S.A, how many people meditate in the world?
+So now that we have a sense of how many people practice meditation in the US, what about the rest of the world?